jeffleeismyhero/devise-ios-fork/README.md

 ## User customization

-Although `DVSUser` implementation is enough for basic usage, you can customize it as well.
-The best way to adapt `DVSUser` class to own purposes is conform `DVSUserDataSource` protocol.
+Although `DVSUser` implementation is enough for a basic usage, you can customize it as well.
+The best way to adapt `DVSUser` class to your own purposes is to conform `DVSUserDataSource` protocol.

 Changing default keys for built-in JSON fields can be achieved by: